blameitonyourisp/boutique/README.md

     - Be granular (changing the smallest part of state as possible)
     - Change specific property values rather than updating entire nested state objects (e.g. change `state.address.street`, not the entire `state.address` object)
 - Where listeners and redactions are less granular than this, try to match the granularity of both the listener and the redaction (i.e. if the redaction changes the `state.address` object entirely, then the listener should follow this granularity, and be dependent on the entire `state.address` object)

+#### Maps and Sets

+Unfortunately since `Boutique` proxies all state properties including nested properties, JavaScript [Maps](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) and [Sets](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) *cannot* currently be used within the store state object since it is not possible to proxy a Map or Set without breaking it.
+Trying to access any method (such as `has` etc.) of a proxied Map or Set within the state object will result in a `<method> called on incompatible Proxy` error.
+For more information on this issue, please [see here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Errors/Called_on_incompatible_type).

+---

+**WARNING** An exception for preventing proxying of Maps or Sets within the state object *may* be added in future versions, but at the moment the issue described above should be considered as a *limitation* of the state and event management provided by `Boutique`.
+If your application currently requires reliable tracking of Map or Set objects in its state, please *do not* use this package.

+---

 ### Redactions